SARA: Stress Test Reasoning in Audio Deepfake Detection: Introduction

-A secondary advantage of ALMs lies in their utility for diagnosing failure modes under adversarial attacks.
-Traditional binary ADDs are known to collapse under acoustic perturbations such as background noise or audio stretching \cite{kawa2023defenseadversarialattacksaudio, uddin2025adversarialattacksaudiodeepfake} and remain vulnerable to subtle linguistic variations \cite{nguyen-binh-2025-turing, nguyen-etal-2025-read}.
-Such vulnerabilities render traditional systems unreliable in high-stakes environments like forensic investigations, where a binary ``fake/real'' label is insufficient for trust.
-Specifically, as highlighted by ~\cite{xie2025fakesound2benchmarkexplainablegeneralizable}, black-box systems lack the capacity to: (1) localize forgery timestamps; (2) distinguish between specific manipulation methods; or (3) trace the provenance of synthetic content.
-ALMs bridge these gaps by providing auditable decision-making processes that satisfy existing institutional requirements for transparency.
+A secondary advantage of reasoning ALMs lies in their potential diagnostic utility, which may persist even when the final classification fails under adversarial conditions.
+Traditional binary ADD systems are known to collapse under acoustic perturbations, such as background noise or time-stretching \cite{Kawa2022DefenseAA, uddin2025adversarialattacksaudiodeepfake}, and they remain vulnerable to subtle linguistic variations \cite{nguyen-binh-2025-turing, nguyen-etal-2025-read}.
+Such vulnerabilities render binary labels insufficient for high-stakes environments.
+Specifically, as highlighted by \cite{xie2025fakesound2benchmarkexplainablegeneralizable}, black-box systems typically lack the capacity to: (1) localize forgery timestamps; (2) distinguish between specific manipulation techniques; or (3) trace the provenance of synthetic content.

-Driven by these requirements for transparency, this study focuses on integrating ALMs with explicit Chain-of-Thought (CoT) \cite{wei2023chainofthoughtpromptingelicitsreasoning} reasoning into the Audio Deepfake Detection domain.
+Driven by the need for verifiable decision-making, this study evaluates the robustness of integrating ALMs with explicit Chain-of-Thought (CoT) \cite{wei2023chainofthoughtpromptingelicitsreasoning} reasoning for ADD.
 This integration shifts the inquiry from a binary ``Is it fake?'' to the forensically critical ``Why is it fake?''.
-To systematically audit whether ALMs can serve as trustworthy tools, we take a step further and introduce a three-tier framework mirroring expert legal auditing, investigating three key dimensions: \textbf{RQ1} (acoustic perception), determining if the model's textual descriptions are grounded in the raw audio signal or suffer from perceptual hallucinations; \textbf{RQ2} (cognitive coherence), assessing whether the generated chain-of-thought logically entails the final verdict; and \textbf{RQ3} (cognitive dissonance), analyzing if the reasoning layer preserves a ``silent alarm'' by signaling anomalies even when the final decision succumbs to adversarial attacks.
+To systematically assess whether ALMs can serve as reliable explainable systems, we introduce \textbf{SARA}, a three-tier diagnostic evaluation framework.
+We investigate the robustness of reasoning through three key \textbf{r}esearch \textbf{q}uestions: \textbf{RQ1} (Acoustic Perception): Does the model accurately perceive the raw audio signal? \textbf{RQ2} (Reasoning-Verdict Coherence): Do the generated intermediate reasoning steps entail the final predicted label? and \textbf{RQ3} (Reasoning-Verdict Dissonance): Does the reasoning trace exhibit internal conflict that flags an anomaly even when the classification head is deceived by adversarial attacks?
+Our findings are as follows: